WTO To Examine China Complaint Over US Electric Vehicle Subsidies

-The World Trade Organisation agreed on Monday to establish an expert panel to examine US subsidies for electric vehicles after Beijing accused Washington of unfair competition.
+GENEVA - The World Trade Organisation (WTO) agreed Monday to establish an expert panel to examine US subsidies for electric vehicles after Beijing accused Washington of unfair competition.

 The world's second-largest Economy initially brought the case to the WTO in March, charging that the US Inflation Reduction Act (IRA) "formulates discriminatory subsidy policies for new energy vehicles", referencing a classification that includes electric cars and hybrids.